Bridiro/glyphr/README.md

 ]
 ```
 It is kind of straightforward to use, but I'll exaplain it to you:
-- `name`: a user-defined name that will be used to choose at runtime which font to use
+- `name`: a user-defined name that will be used to choose at runtime which font to use (for now it's only one sorry, I'll add it later)
-- `path`: the path of the ttf file (relative to `Cargo.toml`)
+- `path`: the path of the ttf file (relative to `fonts.json` folder)
 - `px`: size in pixel of the font
 - `padding`: space in pixel to leave between the glyph and the bitmap borders
 - `spread`: distance in pixel that the SDF extends from the edges of each glyph